mantisbt-plugins/SecurityExtend/README.md

 If any text in either one of these fields contains a keyword or phrase that is set in the user defined list, appropriate action will be taken.
 The keywords and phrases can be configured independently to provide the following actions when a bug blocking event is triggered:

 - Block the issue create/update and display a spam warning
-- Block the issue create/update and `disable` the offending user account
+- Block the issue create/update and disable the offending user account
-- Block the issue create/update and `delete` the offending user account
+- Block the issue create/update and delete the offending user account

 In cases 2 and 3, the user is also booted and sent back to the login page, no longer with an account to log in with.
 Hopefully thet get frustrated and leave your site alone now.

-### Usage - Email Domain Blocker
+### Usage - Account Blocker

 NOTE: As of August 2nd 2019, this feature is not yet complete.

-The `Email Domain Blocker` component will examine the email address of a user that is registering.
+The `Account Blocker` component will examine the email address of a user that is registering.
 If the email address is from a domain that is set in the user defined list, the account will be blocked from being created.

+Note that the MantisBT config setting allow_blank_email must be OFF for this component to operate (default is OFF):

+    $g_allow_blank_email = OFF;

 ## Logging